 We provide stand-alone management services to certain hospitals which are already in possession of radiotherapy and diagnostic equipment and stand-alone technical services to certain hospitals.
 Management services typically include the provision of diagnosis and treatment techniques, experts support, advertising and promotion as well as comprehensive operational management.
 Technical services mainly include services related to the maintenance and upgrade of leasing equipment.
+Brand royalty fees are mainly generated from hospitals using the brand of Meizhong Jiahe with a fixed annual fee.
 The fees for management services and technical services are either based on a contracted percentage of monthly revenue generated by the specified hospital unit ("revenue share") or in limited instances on a fixed monthly fee.
 Fixed monthly fees are recognized ratably over the service term.
 The consideration that is based on a revenue share arrangement is recognized when the monthly fees under the arrangement are determined and agreed upon by both parties to the agreement.
 Fixed monthly fees are recognized ratably over the service term.

-For the years ended December 31, 2013, 2014 and 2015, revenue from management services amounted to RMB15.7 million, RMB37.7 million and RMB21.6 million (US\$3.3 million), respectively.
-For the years ended December 31, 2013, 2014 and 2015, the revenue from technical services amounted to RMB13.2 million, RMB20.8 million and RMB21.5 million (US\$3.3 million), respectively.
+For the years ended December 31, 2014, 2015 and 2016, revenue from management services amounted to RMB37.7 million, RMB21.6 million and RMB20.6 million (US\$3.0 million), respectively.
+For the years ended December 31, 2014, 2015 and 2016, the revenue from technical services amounted to RMB20.8 million, RMB21.5 million and RMB17.5 million (US\$2.5 million), respectively.
+For the years ended December 31, 2014, 2015 and 2016, revenue from brand royalty fees amounted to nil, nil and RMB7.1 million (US\$1.0 million), respectively.